mongodb/docs/source/reference/commands.rst

    :dbcommand:`splitChunk` is an internal command.
-Use the :js:func:`sh.splitFind()` and :js:func:`sh.splitAt()` functions in the :option:`mongo` shell to access this functionality.
+Use the :js:func:`sh.splitFind()` and :js:func:`sh.splitAt()` functions in the :program:`mongo` shell to access this functionality.

    .. admin-only.